Voria Ghafouri: Activism

 "As a soccer player, I’ve indeed become humiliated when I play in an era when our mothers and sisters are prohibited from entering stadiums."
 In 2022 Iran lifted its 40-year ban on women's attendance at football stadiums.
-In appreciation for his support, during the first Esteghal match open to women at Azadi Stadium on August 25, 2022, female fans reportedly shouted Ghafouri's name and "Voria, your words are the nation’s words."
+In appreciation for his support, during the first Esteghlal match open to women at Azadi Stadium on August 25, 2022, female fans reportedly shouted Ghafouri's name and "Voria, your words are the nation’s words."

-In June 2022, Ghafouri announced Esteghal owners had refused to renew his contract for the 2023 season, which many observers alleged was in retaliation to his outspoken criticism of the government.
+In June 2022, Ghafouri announced Esteghlal owners had refused to renew his contract for the 2023 season, which many observers alleged was in retaliation to his outspoken criticism of the government.

+On May 30, 2023, in an Instagram story, he announced his intention to retire from football, with his last match being between Esteghlal and Persepolis.
+Various sports, social, political, and artistic personalities responded to his farewell announcement with support and praise for the popular and social aspects of his personality.
+On the day of the match, his name was called many times by football fans and people thanked him for his social activities.